BrianCanyon/IVC-Media-TakeHome-Assignment/README.md

 descriptions can be input to a thread and the bot will run this text against a pretrained model then return a categorical output.
 For example, if a user types something along the lines of 'the pirate ship sailed across the seven seas in search of treasure' the app will return 'Adventure'.
-Please see the prerecorded video demo for a more tangible example.
+Please see the file 'Slack_Thread.png'  for a visual example.

 Creation of this bot can be broken down into a few different steps.
 First, model creation.
 The file 'TextCategorization.py' leverages libraries 'NLTK' and 'sklearn' (very popular ML/AI libaries) for